Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/pojo-overview.markdown

 - `@SpaceId`: The identifier property of the POJO.
 This property uniquely identifies the POJO within the Space, and is similar to a primary key in a database.
 You can choose between an application-generated ID (`autoGenerate=false`), and an automatically generated ID (`autoGenerate=true`).

-- `@SpaceProperty`: Defines various attributes related to a POJO property - the null value if you are using a primitive property (e.g. `nullValue=-1`), and whether they should be indexed for faster querying (`index=BASIC`).
+- `@SpaceProperty`: Defines various attributes related to a POJO property - the null value if you are using a primitive property (e.g. `nullValue=-1`), and whether they should be indexed for faster querying (`index=EQUAL`).

 - `@SpaceVersion`: Optional.
 The version property of the POJO.
 Defines a property to be used to indicate the version of the instance (used to implement optimistic locking).